Chief coroner takes aim at 'unhelpful' commentary as latest suicide results released

 "Nor do I believe such public discourse is helpful to people in distress."

-Within the newly released figures, results showed the rate of suspected suicides among Māori and Pasifika had both dropped - from 21.78 per cent per 100,000 people to 20.24 per cent and from 8.94 per cent to 7.07 per cent respectively.
+Within the newly released figures, results showed the rate of suspected suicides among Māori and Pasifika had both dropped - from 21.78 per 100,000 people to 20.24 and from 8.94 to 7.07 respectively.

-The rate for European Kiwis also went down from 13.02 per cent to 12.08 per cent.

 Director of the Suicide Prevention Office, Carla na Nagara, said the statistics should also end the "harmful speculation" about suicide numbers.